slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## A short intro to Word Embeddings

 Word Embeddings were a bit of a complex concept to grasp, until I got into the weeds of building one.
 I've come to learn they are an important concept in deep learning, for the very reason that semantic meaning of words can be approximated mathematically.

-To best understand the intuition behind word embeddings, I highly recommend Colah's blog post of this topic.
-In summary
+To best understand the intuition behind word embeddings, I highly recommend Colah's blog post of this topic...

 There are a number of techniques available to build a word embedding...